Rajpratik71/Mininet-wiki/Mininet 2.2b1 Release Notes (under construction).md

-For details on the content and new features of 2.2.0, please consult the release announcement (TBD) and the README (TBD) file.
+[ Additional details on the 2.2.0 release will be available in the release announcement (TBD) and the README (TBD) file. ]

 This document contains supplementary information and issues not included in that file.